See something we could improve on this page? Give website feedback.

 3) Motion for inventory and review of bureau-specific fees: Moved by Wheeler and seconded by Rubio.
 (Y-5)

-4) Motion to reduce rate growth for Water Bureau water retail rates to the FY 2022-23 forecast of 7.7% growth: Moved by Wheeler and seconded by Rubio.
+4) Motion to reduce rate growth for Water Bureau water retail rates to the FY 2022-23 forecast of 7.7% growth: Moved by Wheeler and seconded by Ryan.
 (Y-3 Ryan, Rubio, Wheeler; N-2 Gonzalez, Mapps)

 5) Motion to reduce rate growth for Bureau of Environmental Services sewer rates to the FY 2022-23 forecast of 3.15%: Moved by Wheeler and seconded by Rubio.
-(Y-3 Ryan, Rubio, Wheeler; N-2 Gonzalez, Mapps).
+(Y-3 Ryan, Rubio, Wheeler; N-2 Gonzalez, Mapps)

 6) Motion to reduce on-street metered parking by $.40 per hour in the Portland Bureau of Transportation FY 2023-24 Budget Transportation Operating Fund: Moved by Wheeler and seconded by Ryan.
 (Y-1 Wheeler; N-4 Ryan, Gonzalez, Mapps, Rubio).
 Motion failed to pass.